-- Demonstrate a broad knowledge of historical individuals and events and the global complexity of human experiences over time and place. - Distinguish the historical schools of thought that have shaped scholarly understanding of the profession. - Apply persuasive arguments that are reasoned and based on suitable evidence. - Evaluate secondary resources, through historiographical analysis, for credibility, position, and perspective. - Assess a variety of primary sources, digital and archival, in the process of deeply researching the past. - Generate research that makes original contributions to knowledge, through the use of advanced historical methods. - Produce a high-quality research paper that meets professional standards typical for a conference presentation or academic publication.
+- Demonstrate a broad knowledge of historical individuals and events and the global complexity of human experiences over time and place. - Distinguish the historical schools of thought that have shaped scholarly understanding of the profession. - Apply persuasive arguments that are reasoned and based on suitable evidence. - · Evaluate secondary resources, through historiographical analysis, for credibility, position, and perspective. - · Assess a variety of primary sources, digital and archival, in the process of deeply researching the past. - Generate research that makes original contributions to knowledge, through the use of advanced historical methods. - Produce a high-quality research paper that meets professional standards typical for a conference presentation or academic publication.

+Code Title Semester Hours

 Core Requirements 6

-Select one of the following concentrations: 24-27
+Select one of the following of concentrations: 27

 American History (p.
-74)
+107)

-Ancient and Classical History (p.
-74)
+Ancient and Classical His tory (p.
+108)

 European History (p.
-75)
+109)

 Global History (p.
-76)
+109)

 Public History (p.
-77)
+110)

-Final Program Requirements 3-6
+Final Program Requirements 3

 Total Semester Hours 36

+Code Title Semester Hours

+HIST501 Historiography 1 3

+HIST500 Historical Research Methods 3

 Total Semester Hours 6

-HIST501 Historiography 3

-HIST500 Historical Research Methods 1 3

-Students must choose a concentration for this degree program and may select from American History, Ancient and Classical History, European History, or the Global History concentrations.
-Students who choose the Master's program - Practicum Version Option may also select from a Concentration in Public History.
+Students must choose a concentration for this degree program and may select from a Concentration in American History, Concentration in Ancient and Classical History, Concentration in European History, or Concentration in Global History.
+Students who choose the Master's program - Practicum Version Option may only choose the Concentration in Public History.

-Concentration in American History (24 semester hours)
+Concentration in American History (27 semester hours)